VDI deployments must start with a detailed consideration of server-side capabilities and an assessment of hardware upgrade needs.

-As an example, a typical "white box" server for enterprise-class VDI deployment might include dual eight-core processors and at least 192 GB of fast DDR3 memory.
+As an example, a typical "transparent box" server for enterprise-class VDI deployment might include dual eight-core processors and at least 192 GB of fast DDR3 memory.
 In terms of storage, it is certainly possible to use centralized SAN storage for VDI instances.
-But in order to avoid storage and VDI traffic on the same LAN, a SAN should use a separate network (such as Fibre Channel or a physically separate LAN) or use local storage on each VDI server to load and protect VDI instances -- this means the VDI server will need physical space for perhaps 16 high-performance 10-15k RPM SAS 6 Gbps hard drives (meaning a 2U or 3U rack unit).
+But to avoid storage and VDI traffic on the same LAN, a SAN should use a separate network (such as Fibre Channel or a physically separate LAN) or use local storage on each VDI server to load and protect VDI instances -- this means the VDI server will need physical space for perhaps 16 high-performance 10-15k RPM SAS 6 Gbps hard drives (meaning a 2U or 3U rack unit).

 Larger and more powerful servers can support more VDI instances on the same box, while older or less-capable servers will support fewer instances.
-A server like the example above might be expected to host anywhere from 80 to 130 instances, though the exact number of VDI instances on any server depends on other details like the size and complexity of the base image, the level of personalization, the number of virtualized applications, user and application activity across the LAN and so on.
+A server like the example above might be expected to host anywhere from 80 to 130 instances, though the exact number of VDI instances on any server depends on other details such as the size and complexity of the base image, the level of personalization, the number of virtualized applications, user and application activity across the LAN and so on.